Sparse Control of Quantum Systems: Numerical results

 \subsection{Three level system}

 As our first example we chose a typical finite-dimensional projection of an atom in a laser field, see Example~\ref{ex:atom}.
 We use the matrices

 This corresponds for instance to a 1s, 2s, and 3p state.
-As explained in Section~\ref{sec:models}, the transition 1s $\to$ 2s is forbidden since the states have equal parity.
+Note that the coupling matrix elements~\eqref{eq:dip} between the 1s and 2s state vanishes, i.e.\ the transition 1s $\to$ 2s is ``forbidden'' since these states have equal parity.
 On the other hand the transitions 1s $\to$ 3p and 3p $\to$ 2s are allowed.
 The control objective is to reach the third eigenstate starting from the ground state.
-The initial condition and the observation operator are given by $\psi_0 = (1, 0, 0)$ and $\mc O = \operatorname{diag}(1, 1, 0)$.
+The initial condition and the observation operator are then given by $\psi_0 = (1, 0, 0)$ and $\mc O = \operatorname{diag}(1, 1, 0)$.
 We use a frequency band $\Omega = [2, 5]$ discretized with $100$ grid points.
 The expected transition frequencies $\omega_1 = 3$ and $\omega_2 = 4$ are contained in $\Omega$.
 We chose a time horizon of $T = 100$ and a time grid with $4096$ points.
-The time horizon was chosen to allow for sufficiently many oscillations with the transition frequencies.
-We chose a cost parameter of $\alpha = 0.1$.
+The time horizon was chosen large enough to allow for sufficiently many periods with the transition frequencies.
+We chose the cost from Example~\ref{ex:bloch_h1}, i.e.\ $\lVert u \rVert_{\mc M(\Omega;\, H^1_0(0, T; \C))}$ with the control operators given by~\eqref{eq:B_twoscale_nomeasure}--\eqref{eq:B_twoscale}, and a cost parameter of $\alpha = 0.1$.
+The control objective was achieved to more than $99.999\%$.

-In Figure~\ref{fig:field_0d_tf} we show the optimal field for the control space $\mc M(\Omega; H^1_0(0, T; \C))$ with the control operator $B$ given by~\eqref{eq:B_direct}.
-Figure~\ref{fig:field_0d_l2} shows an optimal field corresponding to the $L^2(0, T; \R)$ regularized problem as proposed in~\cite{PDR:1988:PR}.
-At first sight both fields do not seem to have a clear structure.
-Looking at the achievement of the control objective we report that the observation term for the $L^2$ control ($2.0 \ast 10^{-11}$) is much smaller than the term for the measure control ($7.8 \ast 10^{-7}$).
-Both observation terms are way below the critical threshold of $2.5 \ast 10^{-2}$ corresponding to $95\%$ achievement of the control objective.
 The great advantage of the measure space control is that we can decompose the field into simple components.

-Figure~\ref{fig:control_0d_tf} shows the absolute value of the coefficients of the optimal measure in the time-frequency plane.
+Figure~\ref{fig:controls_0d} shows the optimal control.
 We see that only two frequencies have a visible contribution.
 They correspond to the two Bohr frequencies $\omega_1$ and $\omega_2$.

-Figure~\ref{fig:two_fields_0d_tf} shows the decomposition of the optimal field in the two contributions of those frequencies.
-These two fields have a clear structure.
-The profile in time looks smooth and both fields are switched on during the whole time interval.
+The time profiles are smoothly switched on and off and remain active during the whole time.
 This is consistent with the choice $\mc U = H^1_0(0, T; \C)$, which promotes smoothness and non-locality in time.
 The field for the first transition reaches its maximum before the field for the second transition.
-This corresponds to the intuitive understanding that we have to induce the transition between the levels one and three before the transition between the levels three and two.
+This reflects the intuitive idea that we have to induce the transition between levels one and three before that between levels three and two.